joao-alegria/RI/proj1/README.md

-# RI- Project1 - Indexer
+# RI - Project1 - Indexer

-This project was developed under the discipline Information Retrieval.
+This project was developed under the discipline of Information Retrieval.

 Its main porpuse is to read a corpus of data, without a size limitation, process it by extracting the most important information(PMID and TI, in this case), tokenizing the content, creating an index and persisting it.